The Coca-Cola Company: Acquisitions

 In 2011, it acquired the remaining stake in Honest Tea, having bought a 40% stake in 2008 for $43 million.
 In 2013, it finalized its purchase of ZICO, a coconut water company.
 In August 2014, it acquired a 16.7% (currently 19.36% due to stock buy backs) stake in Monster Beverage for $2.15 billion with an option to increase it to 25%, as part of a long-term strategic partnership that includes marketing and distribution alliance, and product line swap.
 In 2015, the company took a minority stake ownership in the cold pressed juice manufacturer, Suja Life LLC.
 In December 2016, it bought many of the former SABMiller's Coca-Cola operations.
 The Coca-Cola Company owns a 68.3% stake in Coca-Cola Bottlers Africa.
-Coca-Cola Bottlers Africa's headquarters located in Port Elizabeth South Africa.
+Coca-Cola Bottlers Africa is headquartered in Port Elizabeth, South Africa.

-The Coca-Cola Company acquired a 40% stake in Chi Ltd on January 30, 2016.
+The Coca-Cola Company acquired a 40% stake in Nigerian snack and beverage company Chi Limited on January 30, 2016.
 The Coca-Cola Company acquired the remaining 60% stake in Chi Ltd on January 30, 2019.
 In 2017, the Coca-Cola Company acquired Mexican sparkling water brand Topo Chico.
 On August 31, 2018, it agreed to acquire Costa Coffee from Whitbread for £3.9bn.
 The acquisition closed on January 3, 2019.
-During August 2018, The Coca-Cola Company acquired Moxie for an undisclosed amount.
-On August 14, 2018, the Coca-Cola Company announced a minority interest in Body Armor.
+During August 2018, the Coca-Cola Company acquired Moxie for an undisclosed amount.
+On August 14, 2018, the Coca-Cola Company announced a minority interest in Bodyarmor.
 On September 19, 2018, the Coca-Cola Company acquired Organic & Raw Trading Co.
-Pty Ltd the manufacturer of MOJO Kombucha in Willunga, Australia.
+Pty Ltd, the manufacturer of Mojo Kombucha in Willunga, Australia.
+In 2022 Coca-Cola shut down production of Mojo.

-On October 5, 2018, the Coca-Cola Company acquired a 22.5% stake in MADE Group from the company's three founders: Luke Marget, Matt Dennis, and Brad Wilson.
-The Coca-Cola Company owns a 30.8% stake in Coca-Cola Amatil Ltd; therefore, the Coca-Cola Company owns a further 6.93% stake in MADE Group through its ownership stake in Coca-Cola Amatil Ltd.